draconisPW/PWMAngband/docs/birth.rst

 Races
 -----

-There are fifteen different races that you can choose to play in PWMAngband.
+There are sixteen different races that you can choose to play in PWMAngband.
 Each race has its own adjustments to a character's stats and abilities.
 Most races also have intrinsic abilities.
 The bonuses to statistics and the experience penalty will be displayed next to the races as you move